GatlenCulp/gat-typst/docs/manual.typ

 ]

 #pagebreak()
-= Common Styling
+= Style Function

+The `style` function provides enhanced styling for code, tables, and math notation.
+This is *opt-in* and must be explicitly enabled with `#show: style.with()`.

 == Code Styling

-All code blocks are automatically styled:
+When using `style`, all code blocks are automatically styled:

 === Automatic Changes